 Important yoga studio keywords:

-These yoga studio keywords are ones you should be trying to rank for.
+Through our in-depth keyword research, we’ve identified the yoga studio keywords you should be trying to rank for.
 This means creating blog posts and content on your website that makes use of the following phrases (if they are relevant to the products you are offering):

 - Yoga “your city”